We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are a bunch of reasons you might be on the market for a good waterproof mattress protector.
+There are many reasons you might be on the market for a good waterproof mattress protector.
 Maybe you like to drink your coffee (or glass of wine?) in bed and are prone to accidents.
 Or maybe you have a toddler still working through the bedwetting phase of potty training.

 Whatever the reason, there are a million products on the market and it can be tough to sift through which make the most sense to buy.

-That’s why we did the research for you to pick the top 5 best waterproof mattress protectors.
+That’s why we did the research for you to pick the best waterproof mattress protectors.
 Read on to learn more.

 - Materials.
 The materials in mattress protectors can make or break your night’s sleep.
 Some — like vinyl — don’t have any breathability and make a crinkly noise when you’re in bed.
 We avoided fabrics that are known to be uncomfortable and interfere with sleep.

 - Elements beyond being waterproof.
-Sometimes you need more than protection from liquid — like protection from allergens or bedbugs — so we included picks that took that into consideration, too.
+Sometimes, you need more than protection from liquid — like protection from allergens or bedbugs — so we included picks that took that into consideration.

 Pricing for mattress protectors depends on what size mattress you’re buying for.
-We looked at full-sized mattress prices to compare.
+We looked at full-size mattress prices.

 - $ = under $20